10 Best Albums To Turn People On To Southern Rock

 Everybody needs a little “Jim Dandy” in their lives, and I’m not talking about the Friendly’s ice cream sundae.
 Black Oak Arkansas’s live album, Raunch ‘N’ Roll Live, was so perfectly titled.
 These guys hit you in the face as hard as they could and just laughed at you.
 This live album was released in February 1973 and was produced by the great Tom Dowd.
 Raunch ‘N’ Roll Live was Southern rock and boogie at its finest.

-The band was led by Jim “Dandy” Mangrum on lead vocals.
+Jim “Dandy” Mangrum led the band on lead vocals.
 Like many Southern rock bands, Black Oak Arkansas was driven by three guitarists—in this instance, Ricky Reynolds, Harvey Jett, and Stanley Knight.
 Pat Daugherty played bass, and Tommy Aldridge was on drums.

 # 7 – Flirtin’ with Disaster – Molly Hatchet